 Both taste amazing!!!!
 Most of us can eat almond butter or peanut butter right out of the jar.
 We grew up on peanut butter and jelly sandwiches.
 Celery and peanut butter.
 Peanut butter cookies.
 Almond Joy candy bars.
 Chocolate covered almonds.
 Roasted almonds.
 Licking your lips yet??
 Actually, this gooey goodness loves to get stuck in your teeth.
 A popular choice for sure.
 The National Peanut Board said that 90% of homes has peanut butter in their cabinet.
 So let’s see which one stacks up as the better choice on your fitness journey.

-Fiber is a very important component of our eating and most people don’t get enough.
+Both of these butters are heart-healthy monounsaturated fats.
+These are the type of fat that helps lower cholesterol and reduce the risk of heart disease and stroke.
+Almond butter has 5 grams of monounsaturated fats versus 3.3 grams in peanut butter this fat type per tablespoon.
+Winner: Almond butter.Fiber is a very important component of our eating and most people don’t get enough.
 A good digestive track requires adequate fiber.
 We need 21 to 38 grams per day depending on age and gender, so every little bit helps.
 Almond butter has 1.6 grams of fiber per tablespoon versus 0.9 grams in peanut butter.
 Winner: Almond butter.

 Vitamin E has many antioxidants and these butters contain this fat-soluble vitamin.
 Vitamin E is also important for our immune system.
 Almond butter has 4x the amount of vitamin E than peanut butter.
 Winner: Almond butter.